atlassian/react-beautiful-dnd/docs/patterns/multi-drag.md

 ## Dragging

-Just before dragging we need to do one check in `onDragStart`.
-If the user is dragging something that is not selected then we need to clear the selection
+We need to do one check in `onDragStart`.
+If the user is starting to drag something that is not selected then we need to clear the selection.

 As the drag starts we need to add a few visual affordances:

-1. Add a count to the dragging item to indicate how many items this drag is represenative of
+1. Add a count to the dragging item to indicate how many items this drag is represenative of.
+If only a single item is dragging then do not show a count.
 2. Change the appearance of the selected items that are not dragging to a greyed out / disabled state.

 We do not remove the selected items from the list.
 If we remove the items completely that can change the dimensions of the list which can lead to list collapsing and scroll jumps.
-If we leave them in the list and just make them invisible then there are these big blank sections in a list that have no meaning and can be confusing to interact with.
+If we leave them in the list and make them invisible then there are big blank sections in a list that have no meaning and can be confusing to interact with.
+Therefore we recommend leaving the items in the list and giving them a visual change.

 ## Dropping

 As much as possible we want to preserve the selection that the user had before the drag started.
-That way they could continue to move the same item or items around after the drag.
+That way they could continue to move the same items around after the drag.

 ### No change